microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge01.md

 AdventureWorks has provided the following requirements and guidelines:

-1. Must take advantage of PaaS services for easier administration
+1. Must take advantage of PaaS services for easier administration.
-1. Database must be able to scale rapidly and easily for seasonal demand
+1. Database must be able to scale rapidly and easily for seasonal demand.
-1. Requires database backups to be maintained for 1 year, with weekly granularity
+1. Requires database backups to be maintained for 1 year, with weekly granularity.
-1. Database can be migrated offline during one of the nightly maintenance windows
+1. Database can be migrated offline during one of the nightly maintenance windows.
 1. If there are any migration blockers/remediation steps, document them with any suggested fixes.

 ### Wide World Importers

 Wide World Importers has provided the following requirements and guidelines:

-1. Both WWI OLTP and data warehouse databases are to be migrated; they do not need to be on the same server
+1. Both WWI OLTP and data warehouse databases are to be migrated; they do not need to be on the same server.
-1. Wide World Importers would prefer to take advantage of PaaS services if possible
+1. Wide World Importers would prefer to take advantage of PaaS services if possible.
-1. Database migration for the OLTP database must be done online with minimum downtime
+1. Database migration for the OLTP database must be done online with minimum downtime.
-    1. For the purposes of this challenge, use the WWI Order Insert Solution (Windows Application) to simulate load on the on-premises database during migration/assessment
+    1. For the purposes of this challenge, use the WWI Order Insert Solution (Windows Application) to simulate load on the on-premises database during migration/assessment.
-1. Database migration for the data warehouse can be done offline
+1. Database migration for the data warehouse can be done offline.
-1. SSIS package as part of the WWI DW ETL is a *bonus challenge* and not required
+1. SSIS package as part of the WWI DW ETL is a *bonus challenge* and not required.

 ## Success Criteria

 1. Successfully migrate AdventureWorks meeting the above criteria; if any objects cannot be fully migrated, be sure to note which objects and suggestions for remediation.
-1. Perform a database assessment of Wide World Importers OLTP (using the WWI Order Insert Solution to simulate load); this assessment should provide enough information to make informed choices on deployment
+1. Perform a database assessment of Wide World Importers OLTP (using the WWI Order Insert Solution to simulate load); this assessment should provide enough information to make informed choices on deployment.
-1. Successfully migrate Wide World Importers to the specifications above; solution must demonstrate online migration
+1. Successfully migrate Wide World Importers to the specifications above; solution must demonstrate online migration.

 ## Learning Resources